Zhongbf/typora/英文/Peppa Pig 第一季.md

 It look just like you!
 I think they’ve made my tummy a bit big.
 I did enjoy my lunch!

 Uncle Pig!
-Are you doing to fall asleep and snore like you aleays do? what do you mean?
+Are you doing to fall asleep and snore like you always do? what do you mean?

 Daddy says you always fall asleep and snore loudly like this.
 Peppa, your daddy’s right.

 I do snore like this.
 Oh, Daddy Pig!
 You shouldn’t have said those things about Uncle Pig!

-I don’t think Daddy Pig or Uncle Pig can hear you!
+I don’t think Daddy Pig or Uncle Pig can hear you!  (否定句否定并列的成分用or)

 Daddy Pig and Uncle Pig have fallen asleep.

 You can tell they are brothers!
 Eh? what happened?
 Has the puppet show started yet?